gree/fractaljs/README.md

 http://gree.github.io/fractaljs/

-The whole website is built on FractalJS.
+This website is built with FractalJS.
 To run it locally:

 * checkout the gh-pages branch
 * npm install
 * grunt
-* Then open your browser with the location: http://127.0.0.1:9001/
+* Open http://127.0.0.1:9001/ with your browser